can light bulbs kill bees

 Bees aren’t the only insects attracted to light bulbs and some of these insects will be active after dark.
 Consider changing your light bulbs or light fixtures for an alternative that produces less heat.

-This will ensure that any bees or insects are safe from harm and reduce your energy costs at the sam time.
+This ensures any bees or insects are safe from harm and reduces your energy costs simultaneously.